SAP/open-ux-odata/packages/ui5-middleware-fe-mockserver/README.md

 ## Usage

-In order to use the mock server, the npm module `@sap-ux/ui5-middleware-fe-mockserver` needs to be added as devDependency and ui5.dependencies to `package.json`, and a valid `ui5.yaml` configuration needs to be provided.
+In order to use the mock server, the npm module `@sap-ux/ui5-middleware-fe-mockserver` needs to be added as devDependency to `package.json`, and a valid `ui5.yaml` configuration needs to be provided.
 **Entries in package.json**

 ```